What to Watch in the Theater:

 What to Watch at Home (Or Not):

-Plus box office results, movie news, what’s out on DVD & Blu-Ray and more!
+Plus box office results, movie news, what’s leaving Netflix, what’s out on DVD & Blu-Ray and more!